PankajDRaut/Blog-Site/README.md

 # Blog-Site
 Blog Site using Django

-Install dependencies : python and django run the command: python manage.py runserver check the local server in browser : http//127.0.0.1:8000
+Install dependencies : python and django \n then run the command: python manage.py runserver \n check the local server in browser : http//127.0.0.1:8000